sudara/soundmanager2-rails/README.md

 Easy and non-obtrusive way to get [SoundManager2](http://www.schillmania.com/projects/soundmanager2/) as a dep for your rails3 project.

-Note: This method differs from ["soundmanager-rails"](https://github.com/glaszig/soundmanager-rails) in that all it does is expose the js and swf files for usage in the asset pipeline.
-It does not auto-intiialize soundmanager when you require it, nor change what is required based upon your env.
-It *only* exposes the assets for manual use.
+Note: This gem differs from glaszig's ["soundmanager-rails"](https://github.com/glaszig/soundmanager-rails) in that all it only exposes the js and swf files for usage in the asset pipeline.
+It does not auto-intialize soundmanager when required, nor change what is required based upon your env.
+It *only* exposes the assets for manual use and uses versioning that follows soundmanager2's development.

 ## Installation